dennisXZX/web-developer-notes/Linux.md

 - `which commandName` locate the command being executed

 - `head fileName` look at the first 10 lines of the file
-- `tail fileName` look at the last 10 lines of the file, you can add the `-f` flag to follow the file change
+- `tail fileName` look at the last 10 lines of the file, you can add the `-f` flag to follow the file change (mostly used to `tail the log`)

 - `find . -iname 'npm*' -ls` find files and directories start with 'npm' in current and sub-directories, ignoring case
 - `find /home -name '*.jpg'` find all .jpg files in the /home and sub-directories